Quiche is such a great option for so may occasions

 Making the Pie Crust

-In bowl of stand mixer, combine cold butter and shortening.
+In bowl of stand mixer, combine both kinds of shortening.
 Mix on medium speed for 30 seconds until creamy.

 Add sugar, baking powder, salt, dry milk, and 1 1/2 cups flour and stir for 10 seconds.

 Add remaining 1 1/4 cups gluten free flour and 2/3 cup ice cold water and mix just until combined.
-If the dough seems too dry, add a tablespoon of water. (dough will be sticky!)
+If the dough seems too dry, add a tablespoon of water (or as many as it takes to bring it together. (dough will be sticky!)

 Lay out a sheet of plastic wrap and divide into two, wrap tightly in plastic wrap and refrigerate the dough for 30-60 minutes.